danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 The "manycouches" design team was convened to explore these issues and understand what might be involved in holding a completely virtual meeting.
 On 20 July 2016, members met with the IESG for a joint discussion at the IETF 96 meeting in Berlin.
+The team met again at IETF 97 in Seoul.
-This document outlines many of the key issues and questions for discussion that emerged out of that Berlin meeting as well as mailing list conversations.
+This document outlines many of the key issues and questions for discussion that emerged out of those meetings as well as mailing list conversations.

 Discussions identified two types of potential meetings the IETF could have that would be completely virtual: